Doctor’s Note: Your Essential Guide to Psoriasis and More

 • Winter: Cold, dry air can worsen psoriasis symptoms.

-• Withdrawal from Systemic Corticosteroids: Stopping corticosteroids suddenly can cause severe flare-ups.
+• Withdrawal from Prednisone: Stopping prednisone (an oral steroid) suddenly can cause severe flare-ups.

 What Makes Psoriasis Worse?